Learn the benefits of taking your independence back and learn how to stop using a walker. Get helpful tips to take control of your mobility.

-This article will discuss how to stop using a walker and how to transition into independent walking after a hip replacement.
+Walking without a walker can be challenging, requiring significant stamina and determination.
+This article will explore how to stop using a walker and transition to independent walking after a hip replacement.

 When Should You Transition From a Walker to a Cane?